 If you’re concerned about the cost of hiring a motorcycle accident attorney for your Long Beach accident, you shouldn’t be.
 That’s because we work on a contingency basis.
 You have no upfront costs or hidden fees to deal with.
 At the end of your case, we receive a percentage of your final settlement or verdict amount.
 That percentage will be clearly stated in the client representation agreement you sign with us.

-Call The Dominguez Firm motorcycle accident lawyers today for a free and confidential consultation at 800-818-1818.
+Call an experienced motorcycle accident lawyer at The Dominguez Firm today for your free and confidential consultation at 800-818-1818.
 And in the unlikely event that we are unable to obtain compensation for you, you owe us nothing.
 If we don’t win, you don’t’ pay!
 So, call us today.

 My experience was good.
 They made sure to kept me in the loop and made sure to let me know what was going on the whole time.
 My mom has used other attorneys and this experience was beyond better.
 I would definitely recommend them!